donejs/donejs/docs/features.md

 #### How it works

-DoneJS uses [can-connect](http://connect.canjs.com/) as its model layer.
+[can-connect](http://connect.canjs.com/) makes up part of the DoneJS model layer.
 Since all requests flow through this data layer, by making heavy use of set logic and localStorage caching, it's able to identify cache hits, even partial hits, and make the most minimal set of requests possible.

 It acts as a central hub for data requests, making decisions about how to best serve each request, but abstracting this complexity away from the application code.
 This leaves the UI components themselves able to make requests independently, and with little thought to performance, without actually creating a poorly performing application.

 ##### Fall through caching

-Fall through caching is a technique that serves cached data first, but still makes API requests to check for changes.
+Fall through caching serves cached data first, but still makes API requests to check for changes.

 The major benefit of this technique is improved perceived performance.
-Users will see rendered content faster.
+Users will see content faster.
 Most of the time, when there is a cache hit, that content will still be accurate, or at least mostly accurate.

-This will benefit two types of situations.
+This benefits two types of situations.
 First is page loads after the first page load (the first page load populates the cache).
 This scenario is less relevant when using server-side rendering.
 Second is long lived applications that make API requests after the page has loaded.
 These types of applications will enjoy improved performance.

 By default, this is turned on, but can easily be deactivated for data that should not be cached.

 Here's how the caching logic works:

-1. When the application loads, it checks for available cache connections (by default this looks for localStorage or memory).
+1. When the application loads, it checks for available cache connections.
 1. When a request is made, it checks for a cache hit.
 1. If there is a hit, the request is completed immediately with the cached data.
 1. Regardless of a hit or miss, a request is made in the background to the actual API endpoint.
-1. When that response comes back, if there was a difference between the API response data and the cache hit data, the initial request promise is updated with the new data.
+1. When that response comes back, if there was a difference between the API response data and the cache hit data, the initial request promise's data is updated with the new data.
 Template data bindings will cause the UI to update automatically with these changes.
-1. Response data is automatically saved in the cache, to be used for future requests - whether that's in the current page session, or when the user comes back in the future.
+1. Updated response data is automatically saved in the cache, to be used for future requests - whether that's in the current page session, or when the user comes back in the future.

 <video style="width:100%;" controls poster="static/img/donejs-fallthrough-caching.png" src="static/img/donejs-fallthrough-caching.mp4"></video>

 ##### Combining requests

-Combining requests is a technique that combines multiple incoming requests into one, if possible.
-This is done with the help of set algebra.
+Combining requests combines multiple incoming requests into one, if possible.
+This is done with the help of [set algebra](https://en.wikipedia.org/wiki/Algebra_of_sets).

 DoneJS collects requests that are made within a few milliseconds of each other, and if they are pointed at the same API, tries to combine them into a single superset request.

-For example, the video below shows an application that shows two filtered lists of data on page load - a list of completed todos and incomplete todos.
-Both are subsets of a larger set of data - the whole list of todos.
+For example, the video below shows an application that shows two filtered lists of data on page load - a list of completed and incomplete todos.
+Both are subsets of a larger set of data - the entire list of todos.

 Combining these into a single request reduces the number of requests.
 This optimization is abstracted away from the application code that made the original request.